 Cut the rhubarb into 2cm pieces and lay them in a baking dish.
 Add the water and cover the rhubarb with baking paper.
 If your oven is fan-assisted, place a couple of metal spoons on the paper to prevent it from blowing away.
 Bake in the oven for 10 to 15 minutes at 200°C.

 Once cooked, strain the liquid (being careful not to squash the fruit) and set aside to cool.
-Once the rhubarb is cold, add 100g of syrup or sugar and mix carefully.
+Once the rhubarb is cold, add 100g of the agave syrup or sugar and mix carefully.

 Take the base out of fridge and spread with a third of the fruit before spreading the filling evenly on top with a spatula.
 Refrigerate for 3 to 4 hours.